wording

 • any additional events that need a response

 Those are the details that move the guest list forward.
+If guests need to ask what the card means, the wording is not doing enough work.

-Wedding RSVP wording for response cards
+Wedding RSVP wording for response cards and websites

 Classic response line: